About Dropout Prevention and Recovery

-The purpose of the Dropout Recovery Program is to continue lowering Arizona’s dropout rate and increase the number of high school graduates equipped with the skills necessary to succeed in the 21st century, we must first close the opportunity gap.
-All students must have equal and adequate access to educational opportunities and resources.
-To achieve this goal, we strive to ensure that Arizona’s communities, school districts, and individual schools provide each student with multiple pathways to success.
+The purpose of the Dropout Recovery Program (DRP) is to provide an alternative pathway to graduation for disenfranchised youth.
+DRPs provide a way to continue lowering Arizona's dropout rate and increase the number of high school graduates equipped with the skills necessary to succeed in the 21st century by providing access to educational resources and closing the opportunity gap.

 FREQUENTLY ASKED QUESTIONS

 - A program dedicated to assisting youth that have left the education system to achieve their high school diploma in an alternative setting.

 What are the Requirements for DRP?

 - School District or Charter that provides instruction to high school students

 - School must apply and be granted alternative school status annually

 - LEAs must contact ADE to request required DRP documents in May